THE POWER SLIDING DOOR ON OUR 2002 CHEVY VENTURE...

 From reading other questions/problems online, I believe this indicates a failed motor assembly (whether cable, clutch, motor, etc) while is a composite part that is very expensive to replace.
 I understand it is possible to disconnect the cables and make the door a manual door, but I am unclear on how to do this.
 Can you advise?

 This is the first time I've ever asked a question here, so I'm not sure how quick replies generally come back.
-I've seen several other questions that received same day responses, but it has been five days now with no answer.
-Will somebody get to this eventually or should I just give up and pursue a refund?
+I've seen several other questions that received same day responses.

 I am sorry for the delay in answering your question.
 We normally answer all of our donors within 24 hours.
 Our system did not prioritize your question properly.
 We will certainly refund your donation.
 I will have an expert take a look at this immediately.
 Thank you for your patience.